kelvinsjk/mathlified/packages/vite-plugin-sveltekit-mathlified/src/content/271828_meta/2_roadmap.md

 Our scroll position in the `Content` component is discarded when moving from one page to another.
 We can use [SvelteKit snapshot](https://kit.svelte.dev/docs/snapshots) to restore this on navigation.

+### Typst

+Typst seems like a really promising project.
+I sometimes wonder how things will be if it was released a few years ago.
+It has enough of an overlap of the features that I want that I may orient what has now become Mathlified to work from it as a base.
+In particular, the scripting feature of typst overlaps quite a bit of what we have tried here with Mathlified.
+Nevertheless, we believe the JS-focused slant of Mathlified lends itself well to developing web applications.
+We believe integrating that with typst is too complex at the moment.

 ## Known bugs

 ### ToC links